Scheduled MonumentsEnglandQueen's House

 What is Queen's House?

-Queen's House is a Grade I listed building located in Greenwich, London (not Kent), dating from the early seventeenth century.
+Queen's House is a Grade I listed building located in Greenwich, London, rather than Kent.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002060.

 Who is responsible for protecting Queen's House?